JohnSchruben/project19/README.md

 Sprint 4
 - Build a program for running the trained LLM with live dashcam footage from the MiLa vehicles.
-- Test the latency of the LLM output, and optimize code to reduce it.
+- Test the latency of the LLM output and optimize code to reduce it.
 - Test the LLM on the MiLa vehicles in closed course and on-road testing.